 Until recently, I’ve written quirky cross-genre novels that are every traditional publisher’s nightmare re marketing, which is why I chose to indie publish two of them as an experiment.
-Loosely speaking they are both for younger readers, although they’ve proved to appeal more to adults.
+Loosely speaking, both books are both for younger readers, although they’ve proved to appeal more to adults.
 A couple of years on I’ve concluded that indeed they are a marketing nightmare!

 In the First Three Pages of a Novel Competition in the University of Winchester Writers’ Festival 2017, the judges awarded my adult speculative fiction work Counting Magpies highly commended.
 Reviewer feedback described my prose as “richly textured and tremendously evocative, with shades of Margaret Atwood and Naomi Alderman”.
 Thus, encouraged that finally someone has decided my fifth novel does fit a definite category, I’m having a go submitting it to traditional publishers just to see what happens.

-Presently, I’m working on finishing the first draft of a novel I started in National Novel Writing Month (NaNoWriMo) 2017, during which I wrote its first 50,000 words.
-This, my sixth novel, is a complete change in direction for me.
-My initial aim was to write a straight science fiction novel, but about twenty pages into the story I realised that I wasn’t writing science fiction at all, but a character-based satire set in the not-too-distant future (shades of Ben Elton and Jonas Jonasson, but quirkier).
+Recently, I completed the first draft of my sixth novel Twicers, of which I wrote the first 50,000 words during National Novel Writing Month (NaNoWriMo) 2017.
+My initial aim was to write a straight science fiction novel, but about twenty pages into the story I realised that I wasn’t writing science fiction at all; rather, a character-based satire set in the not-too-distant future (shades of Ben Elton and Jonas Jonasson, but quirkier).